Interstellar-Relay-Community/aode-relay/README.md

 - Add {anything}, the Add {anything} is relayed verbatim to listening servers.
     Note that this activity will likely be rejected by the listening servers unless it has been signed with a JSON-LD signature
+- Remove {anything}, the Remove {anything} is relayed verbatim to listening servers.
+    Note that this activity will likely be rejected by the listening servers unless it has been signed with a JSON-LD signature

 ### Supported Discovery Protocols
 - Webfinger
 - NodeInfo

+### Known issues
+Pleroma and Akkoma do not support validating JSON-LD signatures, meaning many activities such as Delete, Update, Add, and Remove will be rejected with a message similar to `WARN: Response from https://example.com/inbox, "Invalid HTTP Signature"`.
+This is normal and not an issue with the relay.

 ### Contributing
 Feel free to open issues for anything you find an issue with.
 Please note that any contributed code will be licensed under the AGPLv3.